 These vegan chocolate flapjacks are quick and easy to make and require just a handful of ingredients.
 They’re soft, chewy and gooey but can easily be made crunchy if that’s how you prefer!
 They’re great for snacking, meal prep or dessert.

 Following the popularity of my golden syrup flapjack recipe that I posted last year, I decided it was time for another.
 This time I made vegan chocolate chip flapjacks!

 Flapjacks are one of those things that I don’t particularly think of often but if they’re in front of me, I’ll eat the entire batch without blinking.
 They are so deliciously gooey and addictive.

-If you’re not sure what flapjacks actually are… they are sweet, sticky bars made up from oats, brown sugar, golden syrup and melted butter (vegan butter in this case).
+If you’re not sure what flapjacks actually are… they are sweet, sticky bars made up from oats, brown sugar, golden syrup and melted butter (vegan margarine in this case).
 They’re very different to the pancake type of flapjacks that are well known in the USA.

 For these chocolate flapjacks, I mixed some jumbo chocolate chips into the mixture before baking, and I added a chocolate drizzle on top afterward.

 I’m so happy with how they turned out in the end and I know you’re going to love this recipe!